Bridgetown Caravan Park - Bridgetown WA

 The highway to Manjimup runs beside the park but noise was minimal.
 The price for a site per night per 2 adults was $20.
 The towns population is 4,091.
 We stayed for two nights but could have stayed longer if time had permitted.
 Bridgetown is the only heritage listed town in the south west of WA and had plenty of old buildings, cafes, shops and art galleries to spend time in."

-Your hosts are Brad and Sue Dowling.
+Your hosts are Rick and Angela.
 Bookings can be made by telephoning the park

 and please tell the park that you have seen their photos on Caravan Park Photos.